nrivard/n8-Bit/README.md

 <img src="n8BitBreadboard.png" alt="nate bit microcomputer on a breadboard" width="400"/>

+## Physical Design

+Large PCBs are expensive and I am not a rich person.
+For this reason, the main goal of the physical design of this computer and the expansion cards is to fit on the $5 boards at the cheap PCB houses.
+This gives a maximum area of 100mm x 100mm, which this board attempts to utilize to the utmost.

 ## Main Board

 The main board is built around a WDC65C02 CPU operating at 2Mhz and is meant to be as minimal as possible.
 It consists of: